DSTV Options

 The minimum set here also applies to negative angles.)

-Max positive angle: The maximum positive angle that you want to allow in the DSTV download file .
+Max positive angle: The maximum positive angle that you want to allow in the DSTV download file.
 If the angle of a web cut or field weld prep or etc. exceeds the angle you enter here, that cut will not be included in the download file.
-Be aware that an angle that is "positive" in an SDS2 program may be negative (have a "-" sign) in the DSTV file.
+Be aware that an angle that is positive in SDS2 may be negative in the DSTV file.
 See the example below.

 Round torch angle to integer